Z-Score Calculator

 Step One: Find the Mean

 The first step to finding the z-score is to find the mean for the population.
 You can use a mean calculator or use the mean formula.
+Alternatively, the mean may be given to you as an assumption.

-The population mean μ is equal to the sum of all of the values in the population xi, divided by the count of values in the population n.
+The population mean μ is equal to the sum of all of the values in the population xi, divided by the count of values in the population N.

 Step Two: Find the Standard Deviation

 The second step is to find the standard deviation for the data set.
-You can use a standard deviation calculator or use the standard deviation formula.
+You can use a standard deviation calculator or the standard deviation formula.

-\sigma = \sqrt{\frac{\sum \left ( x_{i}-\mu \right )^{2}}{n}}
+\sigma = \sqrt{\frac{\sum \left ( x_{i}-\mu \right )^{2}}{N}}

-The standard deviation σ is equal to the square root of the sum of squares divided by the population size n, where the sum of squares is equal to the sum of each value minus the population mean squared.
+The standard deviation σ is equal to the square root of the sum of squares divided by the population size N, where the sum of squares is equal to the sum of each value minus the population mean squared.

 Step Three: Find the Z-Score